4d/docs/website/translated_docs/es/FormEditor/createStylesheet.md

 *   **light**<br>For using a light scheme
 *   **dark**<br>For using a dark scheme

-> Color schemes are only supported on macOS.
+> Los esquemas de color sólo son soportados en macOS.

 ##### Ejemplo